codurance/site/src/_posts/2019-04-30-state-of-the-art-jenkins-github-docker.md

 The Deploy stage runs only when the master, or Trunk, branch is affected.
 In this example it is publishing the image to hub.docker.com but you will likely replace it with the infrastructure commands you are using to deploy your application.

 The pipeline also has a section called `post` with steps such as `always` and `failure` which are triggered after the build completes.
-These are intuitive extension points to integrate messaging systems, like Slack, in your workflow.
+These extension points can integrate messaging systems, like Slack, in your workflow.

 ## The Jenkins setup